harrysarson/animation-timer/README.md

 ## Usage

-Animations can either be contained in a callback given to the animation function where the controller object is passed to the function as a parameter or controlled using the object returned by the function (or both in tandem)
+Animations can either be contained in a callback where the controller object is passed to the function or controlled using the object returned by the function (or both in tandem)

 ```javascript